-Groundwater was observed at depths of from 6.8 feet to 10.3 feet below the ground surface (bgs) in test pits TP-3, TP-5, TP-11, TP-14, TP-15, and TP-17 conducted for our investigation, but was not observed in the remaining test pits to their explored depths.
-Given the above, we anticipate that groundwater at the Project is generally from 10 to 30 feet deep, but appears to be locally less than 10 feet bgs along the unnamed creek and further north along the range front base.
+Given the above, we anticipate that groundwater at the Project is around 50 feet deep.
 Groundwater depths at the site likely vary seasonally from snowmelt runoff and annually from climatic fluctuations.
 Such variations would be typical for an alpine environment.
 Perched conditions above less-permeable, clay-rich bedrock layers may also be present in the subsurface that could cause locally shallower groundwater levels.
-Based on topography, we expect groundwater flow at the site to be generally to the east.
+Based on topography, we expect groundwater flow at the site to be generally to the northeast.

-5.0 GEOLOGY
+4.0 GEOLOGY

-5.1 Surficial Geology
+4.1 Surficial Geology

-The site is located on the western margin of Ogden Valley, a sediment-filled intermontane valley within the Wasatch Range, a major north-south trending mountain range marking the eastern boundary of the Basin and Range physiographic province (Stokes; 1977, 1986).
-Surficial geology of the site is mapped by Coogan and King (2016; Figure 2) as Neoproterozoic (Precambrian-age) bedrock of the Maple Canyon Formation (unit Zmcg), Tertiary-age bedrock of the Norwood Formation (unit Tn), Quaternary landslide and colluvial deposits (units Qms and Qmc), Quaternary alluvial-fan deposits (units Qafy and Qafp?), and Quaternary alluvium overlying lacustrine sand from late Pleistocene Lake Bonneville (unit Qafp/Qlsb).
+The Project area (Figure 1) is located on the western margin of Ogden Valley, a sedimentfilled intermontane valley within the Wasatch Range, a major north-south trending mountain range marking the eastern boundary of the Basin and Range physiographic province (Stokes; 1977, 1986).
+Surficial geology of the Project area is mapped by Coogan and King (2016; Figure 2) as Neoproterozoic (Precambrian-age) bedrock of the Maple Canyon Formation (unit Zmcg), Quaternary landslide and colluvial deposits (unit Qms), and Quaternary alluvial-fan deposits (units Qafy and Qafp?).